Menu Close

 launchctl kickstart -kp system/org.churchofjesuschrist.dor

-1. In your preferred code editor — being careful to maintain the XML-escaped text — modify the various string values in the your customized .plist or .mobileconfig to suit your organization:
+1. In your preferred code editor — being careful to maintain the XML-escaped text — modify the various string values in your customized .plist or .mobileconfig to suit your organization:

 • Logging